Three (3) Essential Communication Tools Every Ergonomics Process Needs

 The most important part of the ergonomics game plan is how employees enter through the gateway into the process.
 The ergo-eval request or ergo-case request form (ECRF) is the primary gateway to request assistance and enter your ergonomics process.

-The Ergo-Case Request form (ECRF) (otherwise known as the ergonomic evaluation request form (EERF) is a fillable form submitted by the employee to request ergonomics assistance by detailing the type of eval needed and the reason.
+The ultimate MSD claim avoidance strategy is the Ergo-Case Request form (ECRF) (otherwise known as the ergonomic evaluation request form (EERF).
+It is a fillable form submitted by the employee to request ergonomics assistance by detailing the type of eval needed and the reason.
 This form serves as the primary way to enter the ergonomics evaluation procedure beginning with a formal written request.

 The ECRF is submitted to the supervisor for acknowledgment of the request (signature) and submitted to the Ergonomics Process Leader or Specialist to begin the ergo evaluation procedure (see #2).
 The ECRF is foundational to starting the employee’s ergonomics evaluation journey and all subsequent actions taken thereafter.